owengage/fastnbt/notes.md

 # Notes

+# 1.18 hole problem

+If I put calculate heights on, it somewhat fixes the issues, except that water will be missing from some of the erroring chunks.
+I'd guess that these are solid blocks of water that have empty data with a palette of 1 or something?

+Calculate heights is also not working properly.
+Gives the height without water it seems?

 # 1.18 chunk format change details

 Both biomes and block data is now stored in a `block_states` structure with a